 Incontinence can be a problem that occurs in dogs of any age but is especially common in older dogs.

-Aside from old age, there are 6 common causes of a dog suddenly pooping inside.
+Aside from old age, there are several common causes of a dog suddenly pooping inside.
 These include:

 If you’re worried about the above and want to check the status of your dog’s poop, why not try our healthy poop chart guide.
 These conditions are serious and shouldn’t go untreated by a vet.
 If left unchecked, they may cause long-term health conditions in your dog.

 3. Separation Anxiety